When searching for somebody to develop your digital product, you always get stuck on one key question:

-In the video, Teo tells the story of a client who wanted to build a platform for conferences and reached out to Neo Vision asking for a price.
+In the video, Teo tells the story of a client who wanted to build a platform for conferences and reached out to Neo Vision, asking for a price.
 So, they planned a discovery call in which Jack was able to explain his idea.
-Given that Jack wasn’t a technical person, his explanation was missing quite a few key elements.
-It was an unsatisfactory briefing, therefore the team guided him on how a briefing should be structured in order for Jack to be able to properly communicate his idea to his soon-to-be developers.
-It was recommended that Jack should take some time to do this briefing by himself.
+Given that Jack wasn’t a technical person, his explanation missed quite a few key elements.
+It was an unsatisfactory briefing; therefore, the team guided him on how a briefing should be structured for Jack to communicate his idea properly to his soon-to-be developers.
+We recommended Jack to take some time to do this briefing by himself.

-The purpose of a briefing is for you, the business owner, to communicate to the development agency, an initial sketch of the flow, interfaces and features of your project.
-You don’t have to use technical language, but make sure you are as concise as possible so you avoid potential misunderstandings.
+The purpose of a briefing is for you, the business owner, to communicate an initial sketch of the flow, interfaces, and features of your project to the development agency.
+You don’t have to use technical language, but make sure you are as concise as possible to avoid potential misunderstandings.

-Keep in mind that the first briefing should cover the developing aspect, meaning design and development, which is completely different than the second briefing which includes launching the project.
+Remember that the first briefing should cover the developing aspect, meaning design and development, which is entirely different from the second briefing, which includes launching the project.
 Launching involves additional costs for marketing, production, and so on.

-After receiving the first briefing from Jack, the team structured it in a complex formal document including a rundown of the cost and timeline, and send it back for validation.
-Jack agreed but decided to opt-in only for an MVP at this stage, because fully developing the idea would consume resources that, at the time, he wasn’t willing to allocate to the project.
-After trimming down the non-essential features and keeping only the essential features for the core of the project, the team delivered the MVP.
+After receiving the first briefing from Jack, the team structured it into a complex formal document, including a rundown of the cost and timeline, and sent it back for validation.
+Jack agreed but decided to opt-in only for an MVP at this stage because fully developing the idea would consume resources that, at the time, he wasn’t willing to allocate to the project.
+After trimming down the non-essential features and keeping only the essential components for the project’s core, the team delivered the MVP.

 Now it was time for the second briefing, which usually happens in more than one iteration.
-In this step, Jack can add or discard features, especially if they slipped out during the first briefing.
-The team will once again create a formal document including the newly added elements.
-The estimation is based on time and cost, but in this step, Jack was reminded of the additional costs that he might have to cover regarding the marketing, production, and other 3rd party integrations.
+Jack can add or discard features in this step, especially if they slip out during the first briefing.
+Once again, the team will create a formal document including the newly added elements.
+The estimation is based on time and cost, so Jack was reminded of the additional costs he might have to cover regarding the marketing, production, and other third-party integrations.

-The key takeaway from this should be that both of the estimations are 100% based on the briefing.
-Poor or information-lacking briefing might result in an incorrect design and further faulty features.
-It’s very important to take some time in order to build a comprehensive briefing and also to find the right development company in order to help you with it.
+The key takeaway from this should be that the estimations are 100% based on the briefing.
+Poor or information-lacking briefing might result in an incorrect design and other faulty features.
+It’s essential to take some time to build a comprehensive briefing and also to find the right development company to help you with it.